 11. Body temperature may be influenced by the temperature of expired air (Scott, 1954; Weiner, 1954)

-12. Work of lung movement doubled when nose breathing, creating mild resistance training.
+12. Work of lung movement doubled when nose breathing, creating mild but healthy resistance.

-13. Chin-Up Strips are safe, inexpensive and easy to use.
-In fact, if you mouth breathe during waking hours you will want to: USE THEM during the exercises in the Optimal Breathing Improvement Program AS WELL AS DURING SLEEPING.
-They may also assist reducing the number of colds for reasons not yet certain.
+13. Chin-Up Strips (free samples included in all Breathing Mastery Kits are safe, inexpensive and easy to use.
+In fact, if you mouth breathe during waking hours you can bet you will mouth breathe while sleeping: You can use them during the exercises in the Optimal Breathing Mastery Kit AS WELL AS DURING SLEEP.

-14. Training yourself to nose breathe while waking can help the way you breathe while sleeping.
+14. Training yourself to nose breathe while awake guides the way you breathe while sleeping.

 The traditional approach is to use a scalpel to cut cartilage inside the